eugenetytan/SCTP_Capstone_EugeneTan/README.md

 Project Overview: Analyzing the Used Car Market in Singapore

 Objective:
-In an effort to explore the used luxury sedan car market and identify affordable yet reliable options, a comprehensive data analysis was undertaken.
+In an effort to explore the used car market and identify affordable yet reliable options, a comprehensive data analysis was undertaken.
 Given the dynamic nature of the used car market in Singapore, no readily available datasets were found online.
 Consequently, data was scraped directly from sgcarmart.